WHAT'S FOR BREAKFAST AT CORNELL?

 The American Heart Association recommends a Daily Added Sugar Limit for Men of 36 grams and Women of 25 grams.

-BREAKFAST SANDWICHES: The following Breakfast Sandwiches contain multiple Added Sweeteners and ingredients we would never use at home including High Fructose Corn Syrup, Artificial Color, Ammonium Sulfate and Chemical Preservatives.
+BREAKFAST SANDWICHES: The following Breakfast Sandwich contains added sweeteners and ingredients we would never use at home including High Fructose Corn Syrup, Ammonium Sulfate and multiple Chemical Preservatives including BHT.

 See what’s on the menu at other leading U.S. Colleges + Universities: